Heap Memory Debugging

 Once you have identified the code which you think is leaking:

-• In the project configuration menu, navigate to Component settings > Heap Memory Debugging > CONFIG_HEAP_TRACING_DEST and select Host-Based.
+• In the project configuration menu, navigate to Component config > Heap Memory Debugging > CONFIG_HEAP_TRACING_DEST and select Host-Based.

-• In the project configuration menu, navigate to Component settings > Application Level Tracing > CONFIG_APPTRACE_DESTINATION1 and select Trace memory.
+• In the project configuration menu, navigate to Component config > Application Level Tracing > CONFIG_APPTRACE_DESTINATION1 and select Trace memory.

-• In the project configuration menu, navigate to Component settings > Application Level Tracing > FreeRTOS SystemView Tracing and enable CONFIG_APPTRACE_SV_ENABLE.
+• In the project configuration menu, navigate to Component config > Application Level Tracing > FreeRTOS SystemView Tracing and enable CONFIG_APPTRACE_SV_ENABLE.

 • Call the function heap_trace_init_tohost() early in the program, to initialize the JTAG heap tracing module.